When selling A Business

-Sometimes, many times actually, business owners don’t want the fact that they are selling or contemplating selling their business to be public knowledge.
+While Orlando is a large, diverse and growing community it is in some industries a small community.
+Often times business owners in Orlando do not want the fact that they are selling or contemplating selling their business in the Orlando area to be public knowledge.
 They may not want to scare away good employees.
 They may not want their family, friends, or customers to know they’re planning to sell.
 Whatever the reason, confidentiality is something to be taken seriously in any business sale.
-Yes, eventually word will get out but it should be on the owner’s terms, when he or she is ready to make the announcement and face the inevitable questions that arise from it.
+If word gets out of a transaction or potential transaction it should be on the owner’s terms, when he or she is ready to make the announcement and face the inevitable questions that arise from it.

-Until that time comes, here are four tips you can use when selling your business to keep things confidential.
+Until that time comes, here are four tips you can use when selling your business in the Central Florida area to keep things confidential.

 4 Ways To Maintain Confidentiality During A Business Sale